Chapter 2. Your Priorities

 EPHESIANS 4:11-16.
 If the Church is to be effective in doing what God expects–worshipping Him and reaching out to society–it must be healthy.
 Its members must be doing what God has gifted them to do where He placed them.
 When a man or woman fails to do this, then someone else is burdened doing something they are not gifted or placed to do, or something God intended to be done isn’t being done.

 COLOSSIANS 3:23, ROMANS 12:11.
 Your work has intrinsic value to God.
 He expects you to do your best in your work (not necessarily to be the best among your peers).
 A specific uniqueness of OCF is that we encourage our members to see their work as their ministry, not a place of competition.
-The concluding section of this booklet speaks to this.
+The concluding section of this study speaks to this.

 These priorities will often seem to compete for your time and attention.
 There will be a time when your work will place extremely stressful and lengthy demands on you.
 You may have only a limited time to spend with God, family, or religious activities.
 Consider these three points: